The Teleconference/Lecture Hall: SCC 403.

 - Large projection screen

-- Professional Audio/Video recording of events (technician required)
+- Professional Audio/Video recording of events (technician and extra fee required)

 - 98-seat auditorium